 - Your team members adopt a “it’s not my job” mentality to the work of other team members

 - There are no offers to help other team members when they need it.
 This may be a sign of an “every woman or man for themselves” attitude, which generally makes for an unhelpful team environment.

 5. Team members take accountability

 When your team is working well, team members are more likely to show accountability for their actions.
-They tend to take ownership of their work and have a greater sense of pride.
 In addition, you may notice team members start to hold others accountable too.
-After all, if your team is all in this together, then it matters that others are playing their part as well.

 When your team members take accountability, it means you don’t need to take everything on yourself.
 Your team will play their part and take ownership of their work.
 Ultimately, you are responsible for what happens in your team, but it helps when your team cares as much as you do.

 You may have a problem with accountability in your team if:

 - Team members point fingers at each other to lay blame

 - Team members plead ignorance, “I didn’t know I needed to do that”